petecooke/brasstacks/README.md

 * group by distance and surface
 *
 *
+** add the meet concept to chart
+* need to add a text input on the new chart page
+* so the admin who'd uploading the chart can manually type the meet season
+* eventually this should be a dropdown
 *
+*
+** RACE LEVEL view : add count of each race level
+*
+*
 * not sure why jockey type isn't working <= NEED HELP
-* make a delete button for charts
 * summarize metrics (some actual use cases)
 * destroy a single chart (are you sure? feature)
-* add the meet concept to chart
 * print '.' after jockey suffix if suffix exists
 * add the ability to upload multiple XML files
 * remove extra columns from charts table
 *
 *
+** CLEAN UP CHART.RB
+* eventually can remove race_date, track_name, etc. from Charts table
+* they are elsewhere now
 *
-*
-*
-* RACE LEVEL view : add count of each race level